benjaminstrumeyer/NLP-homework-3/README.md

 * Extract the archive that contains the assignment to a folder.
 * At the root of the folder, open up a terminal or a command prompt and type `npm install`.
-* After npm finishes installing the dependencies, in the same terminal, type in `node ./dist/Index.js`.
+* After npm finishes installing the dependencies, in the same terminal, type in `node --harmony ./dist/Index.js`.
 * Application should be running now and showing the prompt for available commands.

 ### Project Structure